Greater Germanic Reich: Racial theories

-Nazi racial ideology regarded the Germanic peoples of Europe as belonging to a racially superior Nordic subset of the larger Aryan race, who were regarded as the only true culture-bearers of civilized society.
+Nazi racial theories regarded the Germanic peoples of Europe as belonging to a racially superior Nordic subset of the larger Aryan race, who were regarded as the only true culture-bearers of civilized society.
 These peoples were viewed as either "true Germanic peoples" that had "lost their sense of racial pride", or as close racial relatives of the Germans.
 German Chancellor Adolf Hitler also believed that the Ancient Greeks and Romans were the racial ancestors of the Germans, and the first torchbearers of "Nordic–Greek" art and culture.
 He particularly expressed his admiration for Ancient Sparta, declaring it to have been the purest racial state:

 "The subjugation of 350,000 Helots by 6,000 Spartans was only possible because of the racial superiority of the Spartans."
 The Spartans had created "the first racialist state."

 Furthermore, Hitler's concept of "Germanic" did not simply refer to an ethnic, cultural, or linguistic group, but also to a distinctly biological one, the superior "Germanic blood" that he wanted to salvage from the control of the enemies of the Aryan race.
 He stated that Germany possessed more of these "Germanic elements" than any other country in the world, which he estimated as "four fifths of our people".

 Wherever Germanic blood is to be found anywhere in the world, we will take what is good for ourselves.
 With what the others have left, they will be unable to oppose the Germanic Empire.